Of all 36 ways to get out of trouble, the best way is...leave. — Chinese proverb

 To rotate that power, the system is probabilistic, analogous to a constant decentralized lottery where "tickets" are acquired from an impossible to falsify resource: energy.
 Each "winning ticket" can be easily verified mathematically.

-Alternative systems to Proof of Work (like e.g. Proof of Stake systems) rely only on resources within the system, which makes them insecure.
+Alternative systems to Proof of Work (like e.g. Byzantine Consensus or Proof of Stake) rely only on resources within the system, which makes them insecure.
 They are subject to sybil attacks so they must use located institutions that identify nodes and grant permission, leading to privileges, bureaucracy, and human resources spending.